lmyint/lesliemyint.org/content/writing/a beautiful syllabus.md

 The structure of this course is meant to propel towards these 3 goals.

 Earning the grade of your dreams will be a *byproduct*.

+# Sharing your work

+You've created something awesome - what a win!
+What you created shouldn't live only on your hard drive to never be seen again.
+Here are some venues where you might share your work

+- [OpenLab](https://openlab.studio/): a platform for sharing projects so that they can inspire other projects
+- [Significance Magazine](https://significancemagazine.com/) has an annual writing competition for data-driven stories.
+Entries are generally due May 31.